 After two straight disappointing seasons, the 10th season of the Race made several changes to shake up the format, first and foremost being hiring a new challenge coordinator, who immediately put together the toughest course to date.
 They ditched the unpopular "mugging" penalty of seasons past, replacing it with the Marked for Elimination penalty, in which last place teams had to finish first on the next leg or otherwise incur a 30-minute penalty.
 They also added the Intersection, which forced two teams to work in tandem, and the first (and only) mid-leg elimination.
 On top of that, this season featured the show's most diverse cast, including the first Indian and Muslim teams, and threw them into the most physically challenging course the show would see for the next ten seasons.

-Despite all these new twists, the biggest surprise came at mid-season, when three of the teams entered into a co-dependent alliance, where one of teams ended up waiting around at a task, after they had already finished, for the other two to complete it.
-The fans soured on these teams, two of whom had been the fan favorites up to that point, and, in a strange twist, many started backing the season's villain team.
+Despite all these new twists, the biggest surprise came at mid-season, when three of the teams entered into a co-dependent alliance, which resulted in one of the oddest scenes in the series.
+One of the teams stopped racing, waiting around for their allies after they had already completed the task.
 Ultimately, despite having one of the most hated finales in the seriesnote

-, Season 10 was an above-average season that managed to set a new standard for course difficulty that post-All-Star courses would have to live up to.
+, Season 10 was a good season that managed to set a new standard for course difficulty that post-All-Star courses would have to live up to.

 Tyler Denk & James Branaman